RoGeorge/binder_manim_jupyter_notebook/README.md

 # binder_manim_jupyter_notebook
-A Math Anim inside a Jupyter Notebook with Binder for online interactive access
+A Math Animation inside a Jupyter Notebook with Binder for online interactive access